How Your Chakras can Help you Nurture a more Intuitive Relationship with Food

 As chakras act as ‘containers’ for energy from all your thoughts, feelings, memories and experiences, including the effects of day-to-day life, societal pressures, past traumas and ancestral patterns, this stored energy is thought to impact your current mindset, emotional state, behaviours, and how the core chakra themes play out for you - in turn influencing the course of your life, relationships and health.

 But when the flow of energy is depleted or gets stuck, we can feel stuck in life.
 This is because a stagnant, out of balance (overactive or under-active), or closed chakra restricts the flow in the system, leading us to feel disconnected from ourselves and the natural environment.
-This is also when a range of physical issues could manifest, and we might experience discomfort, pain or even illness in the corresponding area as the body attempts to clear the energy.
+This is also when a range of physical issues have potential to manifest, and we might experience discomfort, pain or even illness in the corresponding area as the body attempts to clear the energy.

 Ancient wisdom meets modern science